gasparl/neatstats/README.md

 ### neatStats

 This R package aims to give a most down-to-earth way possible to get clear, comprehensive, reportable stats out of data from simple (psychological) experiments.
-If you are looking for advanced and fancy methods, look elsewhere.

 One main point is that all functions use data frames with single row per subjects.
 Not because "it's like that in SPSS", but because that's the clear and logical way, and because all the reshaping/melting/casting/dcasting is a tiresome fuss even for those not new to it, let alone novices, and leads to a lot of totally unnecessary confusion and problems.